rafiulbro/fixmoonbix/README.md

-# MOONBIX TELEGRAM BOT BY BINANCE TELEGRAM
+# MOONBIX TELEGRAM BOT BY BINANCE TELEGRAM CRUSH FIX (TERMUX ONLY)

 This script can automate the deletion of tokens.json file. it only works on termux android